Arxivar/SamplePlugins/LinkWorkflowV2/MongoPlugin/README.md

   npm install
 ```

-- click on MondoPlugin.sln an then build the solution, the MongoPlugin.zip will be created inside the folder.
+- click on MongoPlugin.sln an then build the solution, the MongoPlugin.zip will be created inside the folder.

 - open a command prompt and go to `"C:\..\..\Abletech\ARXivarNext Workflow Service\wf-plugin.exe"`